Pratyush2012/Kalaha-Mancala-_game_AI/README.md

 ### Human vs AI
 Use `-d/--depth` to control search depth and `--agent` to choose the algorithm.
+Would suggest not to go over depth of 10 based on time runs without AB pruning

 Examples:
 ```bash